Drug information provided by: Micromedex

 It is very important that your doctor check your progress at regular visits to make sure this medicine is working properly.
 Blood tests may be needed to check for unwanted effects.

 It is important to tell your doctor if you become pregnant or planning to become pregnant.
-Your doctor may want you to join the North American Antiepileptic Drug Pregnancy Registry and UCB AED Pregnancy Registry.
-These registries are used by pregnant patients who are taking this medicine.
+Your doctor may want you to join the North American Antiepileptic Drug Pregnancy Registry.
+This registry is used by pregnant patients who are taking this medicine.

 If you develop any unusual or strange thoughts and behavior while taking lacosamide, be sure to discuss it with your doctor.
 Some changes that have occurred in people taking this medicine are like those seen in people who drink too much alcohol.
 Other changes might be confusion, worsening of depression, hallucinations (seeing, hearing, or feeling things that are not there), suicidal thoughts, and unusual excitement, nervousness, or irritability.